nasa/fmdtools/examples/multirotor/readme.rst

 The multirotor example model has several models of drones modeled at differing levels of detail which are then used in the following example notebooks;

-- `fmdtools Paper Demonstration <../examples/multirotor/Demonstration.ipynb>`_  is helpful for understanding how a model can be matured as more details are added, covering:
+- `fmdtools Paper Demonstration <Demonstration.ipynb>`_  is helpful for understanding how a model can be matured as more details are added, covering:

   - The :mod:`fmdtools.analyze.graph` module.